Ilona-da/Unpacking_Global_Layoffs_Trends/README.md

 ## Data Cleaning Process
 The data cleaning process was conducted using **Microsoft SQL Server** and included the following steps:

-1. Removing Duplicates
+1. Removing duplicates
-2. Standardizing Data
+2. Standardizing data
-3. Handling NULL and Blank Values
+3. Handling NULL and blank values
-4. Adjusting Data Types
+4. Adjusting data types
-5. Removing Unwanted Rows
+5. Removing unwanted records

 ## Exploratory Data Analysis (EDA)
 After cleaning, an exploratory data analysis (EDA) was performed to identify key trends and patterns in the dataset.
 This included mainly: